LINBIT/linstor-api-py/doc/introduction.rst

 List nodes
 ~~~~~~~~~~

-A code ample on how to get the current node list from the Controller.
+A code sample on how to get the current node list from the Controller.

 .. code-block:: python